FlorianGubler/NotesApp/README.md

-# Notenberechner by Florian Gubler
+# Simple Notes Calculator by Florian Gubler with NODEJS

 Simple Electron App to manage my Grades in School.
 To use it please request an account by me.